SACEMA/SMART_testing/meeting_notes/notes.md

 - still to-do is plot SA case data alongside simulated case data
 - zeta makes epidemic smaller, but not much slower
 - how to slow epidemic: slow down transmission rate. reduce beta parameter.
 - in scenario with linearly increasing testing we have weird dip in ascertainment of fatal cases! chat about that graph.

+other thoughts (jb):
+- clarify which graphs we should be producing

 JB - generate a few plots for zeta